Citing SafeNY Analyses

 APA 7th edition

 SafeNY.
 (2026).
-SafeNY safety-analysis methodology: SNRS, SSR, and night-driving pattern detection.
+SafeNY safety-analysis methodology: FMCSA data compilation and night-driving pattern detection.
 Retrieved [date], from https://safeny.com/methodology

 Bluebook